CRLA Level 1

 Rhonda Madden is responsible for grading, scheduling workshops and providing feedback for this course.
 If you have questions, please contact her.

 Description of the Course

-This course will provide training for Tutors and Language Advisors at Gallaudet University based on criteria established by the College Reading and Learning Association's (CRLA) Level 1/Regular Tutor certification.
+This course will provide training for Tutors and Coaches (English, Math and ASL) at Gallaudet University based on criteria established by the College Reading and Learning Association's (CRLA) Level 1/Regular Tutor certification.

 The course is designed to allow tutors to earn one PST credit and to work towards CRLA Level 1/Regular certification.

 This training that combines workshop attendance and homework to be completed online.
 The Training Manual and course work is located on Blackboard under "My Organizations Plus."
 Training must be completed within the first two weeks of hire.
 English Tutors/Language Advisors must complete two additional training sessions.

 Grading is determined on a pass or fail basis (P/F).
 Successful completion of 15 hours of training will earn a "P." Tutors have one semester to complete this course.
 If an INC grade is recorded for this course you will need to finish the incomplete by midterm of the next semester.
 If you do not complete the course your grade will change to an "F".

 If you decide not to work at TIP and want to withdraw from the course, you need to ask your Supervisor for a Course Withdrawal form.
 It is your responsibility to talk with your Supervisor before withdrawing from the course or quitting your job

 - Complete the following training within two weeks of being hired (you don't need to do these in 1, 2, 3 order)